There are now 3 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) in-training assessment during the clinical attachments including case presentations, structured clinical assessments, quizzes, workbooks, case discussions; (2) end-of-year written examinations; (3) professional behaviour assessment; (4) MD Portfolio assessment; and (5) end of year clinical skills examination (objective structured clinical skills examination).
+- Indicative assessments in this unit are as follows: (1) in-training assessment during the clinical attachments including case presentations, structured clinical assessments, quizzes, workbooks, case discussions; (2) end-of-year written examinations; (3) professional behaviour assessment; (4) MD Portfolio assessment; and (5) end of year clinical skills examination (objective structured clinical skills examination).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-training assessment during the clinical attachments including case presentations, structured clinical assessments, quizzes, workbooks, case discussions, end-of-year written examinations, professional behaviour assessment, MD Portfolio assessment, and end of year clinical skills examination (objective structured clinical skills examination) components.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit, as per the MD progression rules.

 - IMED4220 Integrated Medical Practice 1 Part A and IMED4222 Integrated Medical Practice 1 Part B

 - Any one of the following Scholarly Activity units: PUBH4403 Epidemiology I or SRUR5331 Rural Specialisation—Research Unit 1 or SRUR5332 Rural Specialisation—Service Learning Unit 1 or SMED5331 Research Unit 1 or SMED5332 Service Learning Unit 1 or IMED5801 Principles of Teaching and Learning.